0xdade/sephiroth/README.md

 * `aws` - Amazon Web Services.
 Obtained via the [documented download process](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#aws-ip-download).
 * `azure` - Azure Cloud.
 Fetched via a two part process.
 Fetch the html of [the download page](https://www.microsoft.com/en-us/download/confirmation.aspx?id=56519) and then parse the html to get the `failoverLink` anchor tag.
 That JSON is then downloaded.
 * `gcp` - Google Cloud Platform.
 Fetched via the absolutely insane abuse of spf records as outlined in the [docs](https://cloud.google.com/compute/docs/faq#find_ip_range).
-* (DISABLED) `oci` - Oracle Cloud Infrastructure.
+* `oci` - Oracle Cloud Infrastructure.
 Fetched via the [documented download process](https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/addressranges.htm) - KNOWN BUG SEE [#11](https://github.com/0xdade/sephiroth/issues/11)
 * `asn` - Lookup IP ranges by ASN.
 Uses [Hackertarget](https://hackertarget.com/as-ip-lookup/) API to make fetching results painless.
 Limited to 100 ASN lookups per day per source IP.
 * `file` - Read line-separated list of addresses from one or more files.
 Lines that begin with # are ignored and lines that contain a # after the address save the comment into the output.